Accreditation in a box

 Budget Cuts

-We at PRSAS totally understand the difficulties local authorities are facing at the moment with their budgets.
+We at PRSAS understand the difficulties local authorities are facing with their budgets.

-The simple reality is, something has to give.
-We also understand that an accreditation scheme currently being run by a local authority could be one of the first things to be cut.
+The simple reality is something has to give.
+We also understand that an accreditation scheme currently run by a local authority could be one of the first to cut.

 Development Course

 All landlords and agents must complete our development course.
 The development course can be completed online or face-to-face.
-A local authority can assist greatly with attendance based courses if a room in a council building can be used as this reduces costs significantly.
+A local authority can assist significantly with attendance-based courses if a room in a council building can be used, as this reduces costs significantly.

 - Pre-tenancy